albertus82/jface-utils/README.md

 ## The Preferences Framework

-The creation of a **preferences dialog** to manage the configuration of a SWT/JFace application can be a very annoying and time consuming task: you have to create every single field editor, they can be a lot and you may have to split them across multiple pages.
+The creation of a **preferences dialog** to manage the configuration of a SWT/JFace application can be an annoying and time consuming task: you have to create every single field; they could be a lot, so you might want to split them across multiple pages.
 Moreover, the basic JFace's `FieldEditor` classes aren't very flexible.

 This framework will allow you to create a complete preferences dialog by writing only two enums, and includes several customizable `FieldEditor` classes with localization support and other useful features.